Psychology

 PSY 357 The Psychology of Eating Disorders and Obesity 3.0 Credits

-Covers determinants of eating behavior and body weight as well as psychological treatments for them.
-Factors influencing eight regulation will be reviewed.
-The causes, consequences, and treatments for anorexia and bulimia nervosa and binge eating disorder will be reviewed.
-Finally, the courses will review the causes, consequences and treatments for obesity.
+In this course, we will cover the determinants of eating behavior and body weight as well as psychological treatments for them.
+We will review the factors influencing weight regulation as well as the causes, consequences, and treatments for anorexia, bulimia nervosa, binge eating disorder, and obesity.

 Repeat Status: Not repeatable for credit